-3. Optimization for NAT.
+3. Optimization for NAT and stateful firewall.

-If NAT is used in your network for providing access for many clients to the Internet, for translating connections to some high-load internal services or in any other way, which prognosticate usage of many thousands of connections via NAT at the same time, you may meet the problem with concurrent connections limit.
+If NAT or stateful firewall is used in your network for providing access for many clients to the Internet, for translating connections to some high-load internal services or in any other way, which prognosticate usage of many thousands of connections via NAT at the same time, you may meet the problem with concurrent connections limit.
 Each connection between the hosts via NAT require storing at least one record in connections states table.
 If that information will be unavailable, any new packets in established connection via NAT will be not able to reach it's destination correctly.
 And if that table will be full, there will be no possibility to establish a new one connections.
 As a result, you may see many different issues with traffic, like:

 - you need to refresh the page in browser multiple times to load some website;

 - access to some websites or resources works well, but you cannot reach others;

 - sometimes, when you run a ping to some host behind the NAT you will get all answers without any problems, but if you stop and run ping again there will be no answers.